Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

-The overall crude rate of high cholesterol in 2017 was 22.2% of adults.
+The overall crude rate of high cholesterol in 2017 was 23.1% of adults who have had their cholesterol checked.
 Crude rates were higher for males in each age group.

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health